Little Home Church by the Wayside

 Throughout 2019 we shared ideas and plans with the congregation and community and we have made adjustments and changes along the way.
 The large display in the Parish Hall will give you a wonderful overview.
 Now it is time to start work on the project!

-PHASE ONE will involve the passageway on the west side of the sanctuary, the kitchen and bathrooms, the electrical system, and the septic system.
+PHASE ONE will involve major repairs and upgrades to the church facade, sanctuary, bathrooms, infrastructure, and septic system.
 Architect Lisa Sharp has developed construction drawings so that we may obtain a permit from the Village of Wayne and gather bids for the work.
-We expect to break ground in early 2020.
+We expect to begin in late-spring 2020.